The benefits of an energy efficient workplace: an interview with The Oxford Trust

 Enhanced comfort and well being for staff and residents

-The Wood Centre is naturally a comfortable temperature all year round, without having to heat and cool the space excessively.
+The Wood Centre for Innovation is naturally a comfortable temperature all year round, without having to heat and cool the space excessively.
 Take the summer of 2019, for instance.
 In Oxford the temperature reached 37 degrees Celsius outside, but the temperature inside was withing a comfortable range throughout – more than 10 degrees cooler than ambient temperature despite no active cooling.
 This is the key benefit of being a much more comfortable and attractive workplace for their residents, with less need to close the office and send staff home on the hottest days of summer.

 Plus, this has had added benefits in 2020.
 The Covid-19 pandemic has meant that ventilation in indoor spaces is more important than ever – it’s much easier to prevent the spread of airborne viruses if air is coming in and out rather than just circulating, and the natural ventilation system at the Wood Centre for Innovation meant that this was already in place, with air constantly dispersing and being flushed out from the building.